 Having ALL of the right tools and supplies at the installation will keep you from turning a 1-day install into a 3 day install.
 Please pay close attention to the tools you will want to have on site as an installer.

-Many of these tools – especially the specialized tools – can be purchased from Ground Control with our customized Installers Tool bag.
+Many of these tools – especially the specialised tools – can be purchased from Ground Control with our customised Installers Tool bag.
 We highly recommend this purchase with training, because tracking down the right tools for the job can sometimes be a challenge.

 A Socket Wrench set.

 A set of open end wrenches (7/16″ and 1/2″).

 Di-Electric grease to coat O-rings (in case you run out).
 Commonly found at Auto Parts stores.

 Concrete bricks to hold down the non-pen mount.
 Be sure to bring more than you think you’ll need – better to have too much weight than too little.

 A set of Hex wrenches used for Allen bolts on the radio assembly.

 A bag of Snap-On F-Connectors for coax cables.